cbrnr/sleepecg/README.md

 ### Performance evaluation
 We evaluated detector runtime using slices of different lengths from [LTDB](https://physionet.org/content/ltdb/1.0.0/) records with at least 20 hours duration.
 Error bars in the plot below correspond to the standard error of the mean.
-Our detector is by far the fastest implementation among all tested packages (note the y-axis is logarithmically scaled).
+Our detector (we only show the C backend) is by far the fastest implementation among all tested packages (note that the *y*-axis is logarithmically scaled).

 ![LTDB runtimes](https://raw.githubusercontent.com/cbrnr/sleepecg/main/img/ltdb_runtime_logscale.svg)